 The User Agent closes the EventSource connection to the App Server.

-Application invokes the EventSource API with an SMS URI scheme (sms:+14255551212).
+The Client App invokes the EventSource API with the URL for the local Push API server and includes a source filter parameter for the SMS address from which events should be received (http://localhost:4035/?push-accept-source=+14255551212).

+The User Agent establishes an EventSource connection to the Push Client at the URL.

-The User Agent establishes SMS reception if not already active.
+The Push Client acks the EventSource connection setup, and establishes SMS reception if not already active.

 The App Server has an event to be delivered, and notes that no EventSource connection is active to the Client App.
 The App Server delivers the event stream in an SMS message, either directly to the SMSC, or via an SMS API service.

 The SMSC delivers the SMS message to the user's device.

+The Push Client delivers the text of the SMS message via the EventSource connection.

 The User Agent calls the onmessage function defined for the EventSource object with the event stream.